ERS-HCL/rest-yaml-test/README.md

 - If you want to run test from Eclipse IDE then import this maven project into Eclipse and right click "MainTest" class and run it as junit test.
 This test framework uses Junit5 so Eclipse IDE  Oxygen.2 Release (4.7.2) or higher is supported but you can run test as maven from lower version of Eclipse.

 # SSL certificates support
 If you are using HTTPS protocol then you need to add certificates in "src/test/resources/configuration.properties" file like follows.
-How to export certificates read references.
+Go to references to know how to export certificates.

 ```
 certificates=certificates/httpbin.cer,certificates/alice.crt, certificates/bob.crt, certificates/carol.crt